tlong314/cmgame/README.md

 // Erase all doodles from screen game.clearDoodles();

-// static
+// static values and methods

 CMGame.noop - Empty function (essentially a placeholder).
 Does nothing.

 CMGame.PIXELS_FOR_SWIPE - This is set to how many pixels you think should be moved across before a "swipe" is registered.
 Currently set as 5.
 If you lower this it may cause performance issues due to constant processing.

+CMGame.SAVE_PREFIX - A string used internally to generate unique save names.
+Never change this after a game has already been released/published.

 CMGame.FPS - The frame rate for games made with CMGame.
 Defaults to roughly 60 FPS (frames per second), the standard browser drawing speed.
 If modified, will change your game's speed instantly, though it is better practice to control speed within the game (e.g., with sprite velocity values).

-CMGame.showToast("Achievement completed!"); // Show a brief pop-up style message (called "toasts" in many games and apps) to the user without blocking UI thread.
-With a single arguments, this detects expected length based on the input's length, and fades out accordingly.
-For more control, you can use up to 3 more arguments:
+// Show a brief pop-up style message (called "toasts" in many games and apps) to the user without blocking UI thread.
+// With a single arguments, this detects expected length based on the input's length, and fades out accordingly.
+CMGame.showToast("Achievement completed!");

+// For more control, you can use up to 3 more arguments:
 // arguments: string message, number of milliseconds to wait before showing, number of milliseconds to show the message, function to perform after fade completes
 CMGame.showToast("Achievement, completed!", 2000, 5000, function() { console.log("toast faded"); });